 Through the Janet L. Hoffman Loan Assistance Repayment Program, Maryland residents who work as nurses at qualified organizations serving low-income and underserved residents may be eligible for loan assistance.

-Eligible candidates may receive $5,000 each year, with a maximum award of $20,000 over a four-year period.
+Eligible candidates may receive $6,000 each year, with a maximum award of $24,000 over four years.

 The amount awarded depends on the number of candidates, as well as available state funding.
 Program participants can apply for repayment assistance for up to four years.